abpframework/abp/docs/Entities.md

 For the example above, the composite key is composed of `UserId` and `RoleId`.
 For a relational database, it is the composite primary key of the related table.

+Notice that you also need to define keys of the entity in your **object-to-relational mapping** (ORM) configuration.

-> Composite primary keys has some restriction with repositories.
+> Composite primary keys has a restriction with repositories.
 Since it has not known Id property, you can not use `IRepository<TEntity, TKey>` for these entities.
 However, you can always use `IRepository<TEntity>`.
 See repository documentation (TODO: link) for more.

 ### AggregateRoot Class

 "*Aggregate is a pattern in Domain-Driven Design.
 A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
 An example may be an order and its line-items, these will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate.*" (see the [full description](http://martinfowler.com/bliki/DDD_Aggregate.html))

-`AggregateRoot` extends `Entity`.
+`AggregateRoot` class extends the `Entity` class.
 So, it also has an `Id` property by default.

 > Notice that ABP creates default repositories only for aggregate roots by default.
 However, it's possible to include all entities.
 See repository documentation (TODO: link) for more.

 ABP does not force you to use aggregate roots, you can only use the `Entity` class as defined before.
-However, if you want to implement DDD and want to create aggregate root classes, there are some best practices you can consider:
+However, if you want to implement DDD and want to create aggregate root classes, there are some best practices you may want to consider:

 * An aggregate root is responsible to preserve it's own integrity.
 This is also true for all entities, but aggregate root has responsibility for it's sub entities too.
+So, the aggregate root always be in a valid state.
 * An aggregate root can be referenced by it's Id.
 Do not reference it by navigation property.
 * An aggregate root is treated as a single unit.
 It's retrieved and updated as a single unit.
 It's generally considered as a transaction boundary.
 * Work with sub-entities over the aggregate root, do not modify them independently.